-A felon who was convicted of a 1993 murder in Elgin for which he served about 25 years in prison was sentenced Tuesday to another 12 for firing a gun outside a Marengo restaurant.
+A man convicted of a 1993 murder in Elgin for which he served about 25 years in prison was sentenced Tuesday to another 12 years for firing a gun outside a Marengo restaurant.

-He is required to serve half his prison time and when released will be on one year of mandatory supervised release, Gerhardt said in handing down the sentence.
+He is required to serve half his prison sentence and, when released, will be on one year of mandatory supervised release, Gerhardt said in handing down the sentence.

-In closing arguments, Assistant State’s Attorney William Bruce asked for the maximum sentence of 14 years in prison to be served at 100%, though, he said, even that would not be long enough.
+In closing arguments, Assistant State’s Attorney William Bruce asked for the maximum sentence of 14 years in prison to be served at 100%; however, he said, even that would not be long enough.

 On Tuesday, prosecutors called to the stand James Lullo, who was a detective who assisted in the 1993 case in Elgin in which Villarreal was convicted of first-degree murder in Cook County.
 Lullo testified that just after midnight Oct.
 23, 1993, he went to a bar in Elgin where a shooting had taken place.
 Villarreal, then a known ranking member of a street gang, went to the bar that night to confront a member of another gang, Lullo said.

 Villarreal was at the back of the bar with a loaded gun as people exited.
-He shot at Antonio Perez Jr. three times, hitting him twice in the back, killing him, Lullo said.
+He shot at Antonio Perez Jr. three times, hitting him twice in the back and killing him, Lullo said.
 Perez was 23.
-Villarreal was sentenced to 50 years in prison but was required to serve just half.
+Villarreal was sentenced to 50 years in prison but was required to serve only half that time.
 He was released in 2018, records show.

 Bruce said this is similar to what Villarreal did in his current case, only this time no one died.

-At about 11 p.m.
-June 2, 2023, Villarreal – who had an order of protection against him filed by a woman after a domestic battery incident just three days prior – went with another woman to a restaurant in Marengo.
+About 11 p.m.
+June 2, 2023, Villarreal – who had an order of protection against him filed by a woman after a domestic battery incident only three days before – went with another woman to a restaurant in Marengo.
 During the trial, Bruce said Villarreal knew the woman who filed the protective order against him would be there.
 He was out of jail on bond while awaiting trial in the domestic battery case involving the woman.

 When he saw the woman in the restaurant, Villarreal left out the back door.
 The woman followed the couple out and a fight ensued between them, with Villarreal then pulling out a gun and shooting into the air three times, prosecutors said.

-Villarreal has denied having a gun that night and there are witnesses who said during the trial they did not see him shoot a gun.
+Villarreal has denied having a gun that night, and there are witnesses who said during the trial that they did not see him shoot a gun.
 However, there also were witnesses who said they did see him with the gun and shoot it into the air, according to trial testimony.

 Witnesses “were shocked, startled and scared when he is outside the restaurant and he is firing a gun,” Bruce said.
-The prosecutor also drew a comparison to the 1993 incident.
-“There are too many similarities.”
+The prosecutor also drew a comparison to the 1993 incident, noting “there are too many similarities.”

-Bruce said in the 1993 Elgin case, Villarreal went to a bar, where there were multiple people and fired a gun three times, same as in Marengo.
+Bruce said that in the 1993 Elgin case, Villarreal went to a bar where there were multiple people and fired a gun three times, the same as in Marengo.

 “Luckily, thankfully, nobody was hurt,” Bruce said.

-During the sentencing hearing, Villarreal stood and turned toward his family and tearfully apologized.
+During the sentencing hearing, Villarreal stood, turned toward his family and tearfully apologized.

 “I am not perfect, but that’s the beauty of me,” he said.
 “I am not a victim; I am an overcomer.”